AndreWohnsland/CocktailBerry/readme.md

 # Installing Requirements

+Here you will find all the requirements.
+Since it's a Python program, you should already have Python installed.

 ## Minimal Requirements
 The best way is to use the provided `requirements.txt` file.
 If Python is installed, just run: